srobo/volunteer-emails/SR2021/2020-11-02-sr2021-announcement.md

 ## Competition

-Unfortunately, we are unable to run a physical competition in a safe way.
-Instead, we will be running a virtual competition in a simulated environment.
-The competition year will be very similar to what you're used to.
-In a few weeks, we'll kick off the competition with a kickstart, which will culminate in a final competition 1st May.
+Unfortunately, we are unable to find a way to run a physical competition in a COVID safe way.
+Instead, following on from the success of our [previous virtual competition](https://studentrobotics.org/news/2020-07-25-post-competition/), we will be running the competition in a simulated environment.
+The competition's time scale will be very similar to what you're used to, with just a few short weeks until we'll kick off the competition with our Kickstart event.
+Teams will then have roughly 7 months to build their robot before the final competition on 1st May.

 ## Kickstart